CARE: a Benchmark Suite for the Classification and Retrieval of Enzymes: Task 2: Enzyme Retrieval

 Overall, the Similarity Baseline is quite strong and performs much better than Random.
-ChatGPT performs generally well, but it has access to held-out information, which means that it is not the best measure of generalization to unannotated reactions.
 ChatGPT was prompted with reactions written using compound IUPAC names rather than SMILES strings, both with (ChatGPT w/ Text) and without (ChatGPT) textual descriptions from gene ontology \citep{ashburner_gene_2000}.
-We also included CLIPZyme \citep{mikhael_clipzyme_2024} as a baseline, but the performance is likely inflated, as we were not yet able to retrain the model.
+We only show ChatGPT performance for the easy split, as ChatGPT is not a good measure of generalization on the medium and hard splits.
+These both require "leaving out" entire EC numbers before training to ensure there is no data leakage.

 On the more difficult test sets, CREEP offers an advantage compared to the Similarity Baseline, and particularly when combined with textual description: CREEP (w/ Text).
 This suggests that utilizing protein sequence information as a modality is useful.
-Still, performance on the harder splits is quite weak across the board, which suggests that there is significant room for future improvement.
+Still, performance on the harder splits is weak across the board, which suggests that there is significant room for future improvement, although retrieval of EC class may not be the ideal metric for out-of-distribution reaction classification.
 We anticipate that contrastive alignment with textual descriptions will play an increasingly important role in enzyme retrieval \citep{wu_proteinclip_nodate, liu_text-guided_2023, zhang_scientific_2024}, and there is opportunity for better curation of these descriptions.
-Combining other modalities, such as reactions and protein structures as graphs as in CLIPZyme, could also yield improvements in performance.
+Alternatively, CLIPZyme \citep{mikhael_clipzyme_2024} represents reactions and proteins as graphs, but performance is lower, potentially due to some sample loss from some data being unable to be processed to graphs during training and inference.
+Here, performance could likely be improved by optimizing training hyperparameters.
 Additional details on the implementation of each method are in Appendix \ref{sec:appendix_implementation}, and additional benchmarking results are presented in Figure \ref{fig:lineplots}.